blackpuppy/docs/en/development/configuration.rst

 persistent
     Whether or not to use a persistent connection to the database. host
-    The database server’s hostname (or IP address). login
+    The database server's hostname (or IP address). login
     The username for the account.
 password